 Snowpark for Python: Bring Python to your data warehouse with Deepnote

-In this article, we'll walk you through what makes Snowpark such a valuable asset for data science workflows, and see how you can use its superpowers in Deepnote—Snowpark’s Python-ready partner.
-Let’s dive in!
+In this article, we'll walk you through what makes Snowpark such a valuable asset for data science workflows and show how you can use its superpowers in Deepnote — Snowpark’s Python-ready partner.

-The goal of this tutorial is to build an end-to-end data science pipeline—from transformation, data exploration, model training and evaluation, to model deployment.
-The sample dataset, which we will build ML models with later, contains 100k rows of telecommunications data.
-The full pipeline looks something like this
+The goal of this tutorial is to build an end-to-end data science pipeline — from transformation to data exploration to model training and evaluation to model deployment.
+The sample data set, which we will build ML models with later, contains 100K rows of telecommunications data.
+The full pipeline looks something like this:

 1. Setting up Snowflake in Deepnote

-In this section, we will use Snowpark to connect to and populate our Snowflake warehouse.
+In this section, we'll use Snowpark to connect to and populate our Snowflake warehouse.

-If you are starting this demo from scratch, you will also need to set your Python environment to Python 3.8 (use the ⚙️ in the right side bar to access Deepnote's environments).
-The rest of the nitty gritty setup and authentication details are best viewed in the full notebook walkthough here.
+If you're starting this demo from scratch, you'll also need to set your Python environment to Python 3.8 (use the settings in the right side bar to access Deepnote's environments).
+The rest of the nitty-gritty setup and authentication details are best viewed in the full notebook walkthough here.

 Once the setup is complete, we then create the

-session object, which allows us to interact with the Snowflake warehouse via their Pandas-like API.
+session object, which allows us to interact with the Snowflake warehouse via its pandas-like API.
 Simply pass your connection details to the

 config method to connect to your Snowflake instance.

-We are using a sample telecommunications dataset, a parquet file containing ~100k rows which is bundled with the notebook.
+We're using a sample telecommunications data set, a parquet file containing approximately 100K rows that is bundled with the notebook.
 Using the

 session object from Snowpark, we upload that file as a table in our warehouse as shown below.